pdzaffina/pdzaffina/README.md

   - LLMs/SLMs
   - Agentic AI
   - AI augmented software engineering or "Vibe Coding"
+  - Building a multi agent workflow for SRE work

 <!---
 - 📫 How to reach me ...